antocuni/capnpy/docs/source/usage.rst

 The ``capnpy`` schema compiler has two modes of compilation:

+py mode
-:py mode: Generate pure Python modules, which can be used either on CPython or
+   Generate pure Python modules, which can be used either on CPython or
    PyPy: it is optimized to be super fast on PyPy.
 It produces slow code on CPython, but it has the advantage of not requiring ``cython``.
 This is the default on PyPy.

+pyx mode
-:pyx mode: Generate pyx modules, which are then compiled into native extension modules by ``cython`` and ``gcc``.
+   Generate pyx modules, which are then compiled into native extension modules by ``cython`` and ``gcc``.
 It is optimized for speed on CPython.
 This is the default on CPython, if ``cython`` is available.

 Moreover, it supports the following options:

+``convert_case``
-:convert_case: If enabled, ``capnpy`` will automatically convert field names from camelCase to underscore_delimiter: i.e., ``fooBar`` will become ``foo_bar``.
+   If enabled, ``capnpy`` will automatically convert field names from camelCase to underscore_delimiter: i.e., ``fooBar`` will become ``foo_bar``.
 The default is **True**.